I am not a fan of Thanksgiving.

 - Pour pie mixture into graham cracker crust.
 It may look like it won't fit, but it will.

-- Bake for 15 minutes then reduce heat to 350 degrees F and bake for an additional 30 minutes or until done.
+- Bake for 15 minutes then reduce heat to 350 degrees and bake for an additional 30 minutes or until done.
+You will know it's done when it no longer jiggles in the middle.